NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 I reached out to my sys. admin. for help.
 She told me that I should be trying to use a Conda environment to do this process.

 Did I miss that?
-I don't think that was brought up, on the guide, but I could be very wrong.
+I dont think that was brought up, on the guide, but I could be very wrong.

 Not that I can see, actually.